 JustHost is decent on speed, big on features and negligent on privacy.
 The good mixes with the bad, but that’s true of most EIG products.
 JustHost impresses more than most, though, particularly because of the deep integration with WordPress and long list of security features.

 That said, the proverbial elephant in the room is privacy.
 While it’s a big deal to us, it may not be to you, and if it’s not, JustHost looks much more impressive.
-If your stance on privacy is similar to ours, though, you’ll be better served reading our other web hosting reviews.

 What do you think of JustHost?
 Let us know in the comments below and, as always, thanks for reading.